 Where the leather edges meet during processing, the Coltella is used in Florence.
-The fibers are thinned out with this (very) sharp knife the fibers are thinned out.
-The leather is soaked in water, then pulled over a wooden blank, nailed and pounded into shape.
-Then everything is "sealed" with a hot iron.
-A vegetable adhesive is added to achieve the characteristic strength of the leather work of art.
-After the gentle drying in the drying room (similar to a humidor for tobacco products), each piece is given a varnish made from natural pigments and carefully polished by hand.
-Our leather belts and suspenders come from another family business in Treviso, Italy.
+The fibers are thinned out with this (very) sharp knife.
+The leather is soaked in water, immediately pulled over a wooden blank, nailed and beaten into shape.
+After that, everything is "sealed" with a hot iron.
+In order to achieve the characteristic firmness of the leather work of art, a vegetable glue is added.
+After gentle drying in the drying room (similar to a humidor for tobacco products), each piece is given a varnish made from natural pigments and carefully polished by hand.